 Smartphones in Australia dominate the mobile device market, accounting for the vast majority of sales.
 However, the market is subject to seasonal changes, and given that most users are on contracts sales of new devices are also determined by the timing of contract renewals.
 There has also been a change in the popularity of certain handsets, with a marked shift towards Android based-phones at the expense of Apple, though the latter brand commands a core of devotees which guarantee sales as well as interest in new devices such as the iWatch.
 The Android platform is buttressed by the large number of manufacturers and styles available, which provides for a wide range of pricing points.

-Smartphones and tablets are routinely used to access the internet, and are becoming a dominant internet access among the younger demographic.
+Smartphones, and to a lesser extent tablets, have become central as a means of accessing the internet, particularly among the younger demographic.
 In addition, these devices are beginning to dominate overall e-commerce, accounting for about a third of e-commerce transactions.
-This proportion will increase further into 2016 in line with the availability of devices with larger screens, more mobile-friendly websites and easier payment systems.
+This proportion will increase further into 2016 and into 2017 in line with the wider availability of devices with larger screens, more mobile-friendly websites and easier payment systems.
 In sum, these devices account for a growing proportion of mobile data accessed and of business and commerce related transactions.
 Smartphone penetration approached 89% by early 2016, and though surveys have shown that about 60% of respondents have a tablet the tablet market has taken a hit since 2015, with a revival in sales largely dependent on consumer interest in the new breed of 2-in-1 devices which provide some of the functionality and memory capacity of notebooks.
 Overall sales of smartphones fell in the first quarter of 2016, though sales should pick up later in the year and into 2017 as the reach of LTE networks widens: by the end of 2016, both Optus and Telstra are expected to provide 98% population coverage with LTE, while Vodafone already provides about 96% metro population coverage.